Be the first to know about Karus Gold’s latest news and developments

 On January 25, 2021, KORE Mining Ltd. (“KORE”) completed the spinout of its BC gold exploration assets (“Spin Out”) into a pure-play exploration company called Karus Gold Corp. (“Karus” or “Karus Gold”).

-This FAQ should be read in conjunction with the January 25, 2021 news release.
+This FAQ should be read in conjunction with the January 25, 2021 news release and valid as at that date.

 Please contact us at 1-888-455-7620 or at [email protected] with any additional questions.